Skip to content

 Use Koinly if: You've touched DeFi at all (swaps, staking, LPs, bridges, NFTs).
 Or if you're outside the U.S. Or if you want to see your full tax picture for free before paying.
 Or if paying with crypto matters to you.
 Koinly handles complexity better, and that's worth the slightly steeper learning curve.

 Use CoinLedger if: You're a U.S. taxpayer who buys and holds on centralized exchanges, files with TurboTax, and wants the fastest path from "wallet connected" to "taxes filed."
-Also the better pick if you have 10,000+ transactions from bot trading, the $499 unlimited tier beats negotiating custom pricing with Koinly.
+Also compare its $199+ Pro add-ons directly against Koinly if you have 10,000+ transactions from bot trading.

 For 80% of crypto users I know?
 Koinly.
 The r/CryptoCurrency consensus backs this up.
 The DeFi engine and free tax preview alone make it worth trying first.
 Connect your wallets to the free tier, see what the numbers look like, and go from there.